Prime Day is back for Amazon sellers from 11 to 12 July 2023!

-So, to make sure you are ready we have gathered together some practical information and advice for you and your marketplaces team.
+So, to make sure you’re ready for this unmissable promotional event, we’ve put together some practical information and advice for you and your marketplaces team.

 Here’s how to pull off one of the biggest sales operations of the year. ⏬

 - Our tips for boosting your Prime Day sales

 a.
 Prepare your promotions

 f.
 Make the most of Prime Day with Amazon’s marketing tools

 Prime Day is a “high impact” sales operation created by the Amazon marketplace.
 The first edition dates back to July 2015.
 This event was initially launched by Amazon to celebrate its 20th anniversary and to thank its Amazon Prime members for their loyalty – a prerequisite for participating as a customer.